 75% of current employees are looking for opportunities for skill development.

-68% of top talents consider career development and development programs as their numero uno criteria when applying for a job.
+68% of top talents consider career development and development programs their numero uno criteria when applying for a job.

 Every dollar invested in e-learning returns $30 in productivity.

-Before going any further, let us first understand what exactly is employee development.
+Before going any further, let us first understand what exactly employee development is.

 What is Employee Development?

-Employee development is the initiative taken by both employees and employers to update and upgrade the existing skills of the workforce.
-It is usually done by training and developing the latest know-how of the industry and upgrading knowledge of the employees.
+Employee development is the initiative taken by both employees and employers to update and upgrade the workforce's existing skills.
+It is usually done by training and developing the latest know-how of the industry and elevating the knowledge of the employees.

 There are different types of development that you should look out for.

 Long Term Development

-It refers to the change or up-gradation of a conventional or existing system which ends up being the norm for a long time.
+It refers to the change or up-gradation of a conventional or existing system that is the norm for a long time.

-The introduction of computers in an organization can be identified as a long term development.
+The introduction of computers in an organization can be identified as long-term development.